-Dr. Guy Berthiaume is a Canadian historian specialized in the study of Classical Antiquity.
-On June 23, 2014, he became the Librarian and Archivist of Canada.
-Before that, he served for five years as the Chair and Chief Executive Officer of the Bibliothèque et Archives nationales du Québec.
+Dr. Guy Berthiaume is a Canadian historian specializing in classical antiquity.
+He has been the Librarian and Archivist of Canada since June 23, 2014.
+Previously, he was the chief executive officer of the Bibliothèque et Archives nationales du Québec.

 In 1996, he became a professor with UQAM’s history department.
+He devoted the next two years to teaching Classical Antiquity.
 After spending a year at the helm of UQAM’s Office of Partnerships (1999), he was appointed in 2000 to serve as Director of the Canadian Students’ House at the Cité internationale universitaire de Paris.

 In 2002, he was recruited by Université de Montréal to become Assistant Vice-President and Chief of Staff to the Rector.
 In March 2003, he was appointed Vice-President, Development and Public Affairs.